|

 Ambulocetus

-pelvis, and snout.
+The only known specimen of Ambulocetus.
+(Higher resolution image) Note the poor preservation of the limb bones, pelvis, and snout.
 The scapula and humerus are unknown even from fragments.
-(Full-size Image) Source: Thewissen Lab website.
+Source: Thewissen Lab website.

 Ambulocetus, which means "walking whale," is the name given to a creature that has been widely accepted as an ancestor of whales.
 It lived about 50 million years ago, during the early Eocene.
-This animal is known, however, solely from a single, partial skeleton, that of an individual about 3 meters (~10 feet) long (see figure at right; to view a high resolution image, click here).
+This animal is known, however, solely from a single, partial skeleton, that of an individual about 3 meters (~10 feet) long (see image at the top of this page; high resolution image).
+A typical reconstruction based on this partial skeleton is shown at right.

-The specimen was found in eastern Pakistan by a team led by anatomist Johannes Thewissen (Northeastern Ohio University College of Medicine), who popularized the idea that this creature was an early, amphibious ancestor of whales.
-The actual evidence for such a claim is actually rather meager.
+The specimen was found in the Upper Kuldana Formation of eastern Pakistan, which was a coastal area during the Eocene due to the position of Pakistan on the Indian Plate.
+The discovery team was led by anatomist Johannes Thewissen (Northeastern Ohio University College of Medicine), who popularized the idea that this creature was an early, amphibious ancestor of whales.
+The actual evidence for such a claim, however, is actually rather meager.
 Here are the few points usually cited in support of this assertion:

 by Gene McCarthy